DeltaYD/university-codes/README.md

 Totals to 18 exercises and their respective C files.

 ### 🧪 SCC0220 - Introduction to Computer Science II Laboratory
-On-going course on sorting algorithms, complexity evaluation, and time analysis.
+Practical course on sorting algorithms, complexity evaluation, and time analysis.